nadvolod/mobile-appium-java/README.md

  * Make sure you are logged into GitHub
  * Click the Fork in the upper right of the GitHub.
  * Give the repo a ⭐ while you're here 🤩
-3. In the browser address bar, prepend the GitHub url (`https://github.com/USERNAME/automation-best-practices-java`) with `https://gitpod.io/#`
+3. In the browser address bar, your GitHub url (`https://github.com/USERNAME/this-repo-name`) with `https://gitpod.io/#`
     * The resulting url should look as follows:

       > https://gitpod.io/#https://github.com/USERNAME/mobile-appium-java